sovello/fpp/W1D2-ProgrammingStructures/README.md

 ### Lab Level 3  :
 ===

-1. The records of a database table Product have been stored in text format using delimiters `“:”` and `“,”` in the following way: Different rows are separated by “:” and, within a particular record, different column entries are separated by “,”.
-In each record, the first column is always productId.
+1. The records of a database table `Product` have been stored in text format using delimiters `“:”` and `“,”` in the following way: Different rows are separated by `:` and, within a particular record, different column entries are separated by `,`.
+In each record, the first column is always `productId`.

     Write a program (called `Prog4`) that will read such a text file and extract all the product id’s that occur in the file.
 Your program should then output these values to the console in